joshuahwfwEE/HLS_ATP/README.md

-   the resource usage and latency of a single sub function:
+   the resource usage and latency of a single sub function shift_pattern_gen:
    ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/synthesis_graph.png?raw=true)

    and then if we add extra loop at top without pipelined,  we will get:
    ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/looptop.png?raw=true)
    we can notice the latency incresing, because we reuse the same resource again and again for 48 times( 2400/50=48 is the value of SHIFT_FLAG).

    xsim c/rtl cosimulation result(ap_ctrl_hs):
   ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/looptop_sim.png?raw=true)